Many Brits don't think they're in serious debt until they owe more than £14,000, according to insurer Bright Grey.

 Your debt is always worth something to someone.

-If the company can't be saved, the loan book may be bought or taken over by another firm or the government.
+If the company can't be saved, the loan book may be bought or taken over by the government.

 Many borrowers learned this to their disappointment when Northern Rock collapsed.